Toad River, British Columbia

 Toad River, originally Toad's River Post, is a highway service community in northern British Columbia, Canada, located at historic Mile 422 on Highway 97, the Alaska Highway, near the confluence of the Toad and Racing Rivers.
-The community primarily serves travelers and tourists with a highway maintenance station; a lodge with a restaurant, campground and gas station; a public telephone and a private 3000 foot airstrip.
+The community primarily serves travelers and tourists with a highway maintenance station; a lodge with a restaurant, campground and gas station; Other services includes a community hall, post office, fire station, a public telephone and a private 3000 foot airstrip.
 The Toad River Lodge boasts a "world famous" collection of over 10,000 hats (2016) thumbtacked to the ceiling, many of them donated by passersby on the Alaska Highway.
 Two miles north, The Poplars Campground offers camping, and motel rooms during the summer months (2011).

 Name

 The community name derives from the nearby river of the same name that lies close to the Alaska Highway a few miles past the airstrip.
 The name derives historically from Hudson's Bay Company employees using the Liard River to reach the Northern Interior of British Columbia.
 It is likely a name given by Robert Campbell on his trips up river to Fort Halkett and Dease Lake during the 1830s.
 A Hudson's Bay trading post was established here in 1867, with a postmaster in service from 1868 to 1878, but the site was reported abandoned by the Geological Survey of Canada in 1890.